wjdenny/wjdenny.github.io/content/@2022inoue_labor.md

 I like the turn of phrase here, with "grow up with a white DAD."
 There's some utility in that acronym.

-[[A language is a dialect with an army and a navy|The difference between a language and a dialect is a navy]].. but what about the difference between a dialect and a creole, pidgin, etc?
+[[A language is a dialect with an army and a navy.|The difference between a language and a dialect is a navy]].. but what about the difference between a dialect and a creole, pidgin, etc?

 > Social justice writing assessment projects make people's lives better, give them equitable opportunities, expand boundaries, question the authoritative and hegemonic, not simply give some students a few more opportunities, or second-class status, even though that status is better than the third-class one they are accustomed to. [page 61]